beyond-all-reason/teiserver/documents/guides/development.md

 Teiserver is using the [Openskill](https://openskill.me/) rating system for rating players.

 > [!INFO]
-> For more information about Openskill and the rating and balancing system in general check out [BAR official guide](https://www.beyondallreason.info/guide/rating-and-lobby-balance).
+> For more information about Openskill and the rating and balancing system in general check out [this BAR official guide](https://www.beyondallreason.info/guide/rating-and-lobby-balance).

 The Elixir Openskill library used by Teiserver and Beyond All Reason is [here](https://github.com/beyond-all-reason/openskill.ex).

 ### Balancing
-Teiserver is responsible for balancing games based on the Openskill rating.
+Teiserver is responsible for balancing games based on Openskill ratings.
 There are several balancing algorithms available, each with its own advantages and disadvantages.

 Currently SPADS sends a balance request to Teiserver over SPADS API when it detects that the lobby state changed to require a rebalance or a `!balance` commands is used, Teiserver then balances the game using the default balance algorithm and returns the team configuration to SPADS.